Glossary of ballet: Ballet

+French word meaning a ballet performance, a ballet work, a ballet company and possibly the ballet dance genre, although the expression danse classique also exists for the latter meaning, is less equivocal and is more commonly used when referring to the learning of this dance.

 Ballet technique

 The foundational principles of body movement and form used in ballet.

 Balletomane

 A ballet fan or enthusiast.
 The word is of Russian origin c.
 1930, with the suffix -mane coming from maniya (mania).

 Ballon

 Showing lightness of movement in leaps and jumps.
 A dancer exhibiting ballon will appear to spring effortlessly, float in mid-air, and land softly like a balloon.

 Ballonné

 In classical ballet, the term ballonné is a step where the leg is extended (can be front, side, or back) at 45 degrees.
 The knee is then bent and the foot brought to a sur le cou-de-pied position.
 This can also be done as a relevé or jump.

 Ballotté

 A ballotté is a jumping step in classical ballet that consists of coupé dessous and small developpés performed with a rocking and swinging movement.
 The step can be performed with the leg extensions at 45 or 90 degrees.